Homepage of the site 'What to do with your life?'

 What is philosophy?

-The very definition of philosophy is a question that is debated among philosophers.
-We are not seeking to enter into this debate here, but to illuminate the way of life we propose on this site.
+Even the definition of philosophy is a subject of debate among philosophers.
+We do not seek here to enter into this debate, but rather to clarify the life approach we propose on this website.

 We define philosophy as the attempt to answer two questions: